Skip to content

 # 2. Navigate to the environment

-cd live/stage/eu-central-1
+cd environments/stage/eu-central-1

 # 3. Initialize (first time or after adding modules)